devart-coder/AlgorithmStudy/README.md

 # AlgorithmStudy
-This project created only for study by algorithms with Java language.
+This project was created for algorithms practice only.
+All examples writed in Java language.